qryxip/cargo-equip/README.md

 The constraints for `bin`s are:

 1. Do not import macros with `use`.
 Use them with `#[macro_use]` or with qualified paths.
-2. If you create `mod`s, do not resolve names of crates to bundle directly from [extern prelude](https://doc.rust-lang.org/reference/items/extern-crates.html#extern-prelude).
+2. If you create `mod`s, inside them do not resolve names of crates to bundle directly from [extern prelude](https://doc.rust-lang.org/reference/items/extern-crates.html#extern-prelude).

 ```rust
 // Uncomment this line if you don't use your libraries. (`--check` still works)